This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 I have been trying to bake more and increase my baking skills.
-I heard that making homemade vanilla extract really improves the vanilla flavor and makes all your baked goods taste even better.
+I heard that making batch of vanilla extract really improves the vanilla flavor and makes all your baked goods taste even better.

 Making homemade vanilla extract is definitely easier than I thought.
 It’s only 4 steps and then some waiting time.
 It’s worth it to have delicious vanilla extract in your home to use in your favorite baking recipes.